margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Regular books promote children's intellect and emotional capacity better.
 I think it's fine not to be too careful with kids reading comic books or graphic novels instead of regular books, and reading these in an educated way can help them become culturally literate.
 However, I think that regular books teach substance.

 ## What do you look for when deciding whether or not to date someone? ##
-Genuine compsasion, intellect, joy, and understanding I look for in people I date.
+Genuine compassion, intellect, joy, and understanding I look for in people I date.
 Sharing strong conversations with people seems valuable when forming relationships so that people can understand one naother.
 Conversations require active, reflective listening, and a willingness to open up, forgive, and express honesty.
 Sharing common interests and love for activities also helps people form bonds.
 When dating, it's good for people to keep everything quiet and not show relationships so publicly.
 People don't have to know everything.
 Being able to commit to people also helps sustain lifelong goals and desire.

 ## What makes you feel humble? ##
 Feeling rejected makes me feel humble.
 At a low moment of feeling rejected and humliated, oen must turn deeply within towards God, and ask God how to learn the life lessons, love more of humanity as brethren in the light, and feel purified, and renewed.
 Feeling rejected makes me feel humble because I must dig deeper, see more deeply, and really seek to know God 100% of the time.
 Feeling rejected makes me humble and helps me to grow in other ways.